marcel-domke/node-red-contrib-reolink/README.md

 - Reolink RLC-1224A
 - Reolink CX410

-But this integration should work with all Reolink cameras that support the HTTP API.
+But this integration should work with all Reolink cameras that support the HTTP / HTTPS API.

 ## License